Last Updated on by Indian Holiday

-If you are looking for a fun filled week in Goa, you should head to the Harvalem Falls.
-These splendid falls, located near Mapusa in North Goa, is a prominent tourist attraction in Goa during the monsoon season.
+If you are looking for a fun-filled week in Goa, you should head to the Harvalem Falls.
+These splendid falls, located near Mapusa in North Goa, is one of the prominent tourist attraction in Goa during the monsoon season.
 The waters here fall from a height of 50m, making it an ideal picnic spot or a fun trip with family and friends.

-This waterfall has fascinating history.
+This waterfall has a fascinating history.
 It’s said that it was here that the Rajput mercenaries, known as “Ranes”, were sent to settle by the British government.
 This was also the site of their revolt in the 19th century.
 A beautiful park, located in close proximity, offers you magnificent views of the waterfall in Goa.
-Arvalem rock cut caves, carved by Buddhist monks, and Rudeshwar Temple, can be found nearby.
+Arvalem rock-cut caves, carved by Buddhist monks, and Rudeshwar Temple can be found nearby.

 8. Dr. Salim Ali Bird Sanctuary

-A well-equipped Nature Research Center present here provides an important insight into the ecosystem here.
-A three storied watchtower which provides the opportunity of bird watching at three levels, is also present here.
+A well-equipped Nature Research Center present here an important insight into the ecosystem here.
+A three-storied watchtower which provides the opportunity of bird watching at three levels is also present here.
 You can also enjoy a boat tour organized by the forest department during the high tide.

 9. Querim (Keri) beach

 The beaches in Goa are renowned for their nighttime parties and merrymaking.
 However, if you are looking for a beach that offers perfect tranquility and serenity, head to the Querim Beach.
 The northernmost beach of Goa is home to swaying palms and casuarina trees.